 The Quinny Yezz earned an Editors' Choice award for best stroller, thanks to its easy compact fold, lighter weight, and superior maneuverability.
-This stroller earned the highest scores for maneuverability and quality, proving it has what it takes to navigate busy places with ease, and dare we say fun?
+This stroller earned the highest scores for maneuverability and quality, proving it has what it takes to navigate busy places with ease and dare we say fun?
 The Yezz has a cool design with simple features that are perfect for families looking for a great travel stroller or a lightweight day-trip stroller that fits in small spaces.
-The only downside is the Yezz lacks some of the bells and whistles parents might want for longer trip or in a secondary stroller.
-The Recaro EasyLife might be a good option for those seeking more with a budget friendly price and the highest score for ease of use.
+The only downside is the Yezz lacks some of the bells and whistles parents might want for a longer trip or in a secondary stroller.
+The Zoe XL1 Best v2 might be a good option for those seeking more with a budget-friendly price and the highest score for ease of use.

 It should be no surprise that the Quinny Yezz earned our Editors' Choice award when you consider how it scored relative to competing products.

-You can see its overall score relative to competing products above, and in the following sections we detail why it scored as well as it did, by describing its performance point by point in the key performance metrics we tested.
+You can see its overall score relative to competing products above, and in the following sections, we detail its performance point by point in the performance metrics we tested.

 Weight and Folded Size